Atlasjet Flight 4203: Crew

 The aircrew consisted of two pilots, one technician and four flight attendants.
 Captain Muhammet Serhat Özdemir, aged 48, was the pilot flying the aircraft.
-Mehmet Tahir Aksoy, a former Turkish Air Force pilot, was the first officer.
+Mehmet Tahir Aksoy, aged 55, was a former Turkish Air Force pilot, and served as the first officer.
 He had joined World Focus Airlines just three months prior to the crash and had accumulated around 14 hours on the MD-83, well below the minimum 100 hours required by Turkish regulations.
 Of the seven crew members, three flight attendants were Atlasjet employees, both pilots, the technician and one flight attendant were employed by World Focus Airlines.

 Passengers

 All 50 passengers, one of whom was a six-week-old baby, were Turkish citizens.
-Among those on board was nuclear physicist Professor Dr. Engin Arik.
+Among those on board was nuclear physicist Engin Arık.
 She was accompanied by five other scientists traveling to attend a conference at Süleyman Demirel University in Isparta regarding the Turkish Accelerator Center Project.
 The six scientists were employed at different universities across Turkey and had decisive roles in the project.
 Prof. Arık was also working for the European Organization for Nuclear Research (CERN) in the ATLAS and CAST experiments.

 All passengers and crew members on board were killed in the accident.